Insect diuretic hormones: Function

+Types

-There are three main families of diuretic hormones: the corticotropin-releasing factor (CRF)-related peptides, calcitonin (CT)-like peptides and the insect kinins (Coast et al., 2002).
+There are three main families of diuretic hormones: the corticotropin-releasing factor (CRF)-related peptides, calcitonin (CT)-like peptides and the insect kinins.
 These will be reviewed briefly.
 Others have been identified, but will not be discussed here.

 CRF-related peptides are the best characterised and have been isolated from Blattodea, Isoptera, Orthoptera, Coleoptera, Diptera and Lepidoptera.
 Insect CRF-related peptides are so-called because of their similarity to the CRF-related peptides of vertebrates, which indicates a long evolutionary history.
 They range from 30 to 47 amino acid residues in length.
 Although only a few orders are represented so far, CRF-related peptides are suspected to be ubiquitous in insects.
 They act by increasing cyclic AMP production in Malpighian tubules and appear to stimulate cation (K+/Na+) transport.

 Originally known as the myokinins because of their myotropic activity, the kinins were first isolated from the Madeira cockroach, Leucophaea maderae and the cricket, Acheta domesticus.
 Kinins are smaller than the CRF-related peptides (typically 6–15 residues long).
 They appear to have a non-selective effect on sodium chloride and potassium chloride secretion in tubules by opening a Ca2+-activated anion conductance, thus allowing more Cl− into the tubule.
 With the increase in available Cl−, additional Na+ and K+ can be transported into the lumen.
 Their effects are mimicked by the pharmacological agent, thapsigargin, which is sometimes used in fluid secretion assays when a kinin is not available.
 Kinins are known from Blattodea, Orthoptera, Lepidoptera and Diptera.